NEWS CENTER Maine's 2022 Project Heat Telethon to help with heating assistance in Maine

 After the onset of the coronavirus pandemic reduced fuel prices dramatically in 2020, the price of heating oil in Maine has rebounded to roughly the same as in 2019.
 Your contributions are needed now more than ever.

-Keep ME Warm fund was created in 2008.
-It’s a partnership of the eight United Ways in Maine and 12 Community Action Agencies.
+The Keep ME Warm fund was created in 2008.
+It’s a partnership of the seven United Ways in Maine and 12 Community Action Agencies.

-Keep ME Warm Fund is the only statewide fuel assistance fundraising effort in the state.
-Funds are distributed to CAPs and United Ways as well as 211.
-United Way of Southern Maine will collect and distribute funds based on a formula developed by the Community Action Programs and United Ways in Maine.
-Community Action Programs receive 65% of the funds, United Ways receive 25%, and 211 Maine receives the remaining 10%.
+The Keep ME Warm Fund is the only statewide fuel assistance fundraising effort in the state.
+Funds are distributed to Community Action Programs and United Ways as well as 211.
+United Way of Southern Maine will collect and distribute funds based on a formula developed by the CAPs and United Ways in Maine.
+Community Action Programs receive 50% of the funds, United Ways receive 25%, and 211 Maine receives the remaining 25%.

+"Every single donation matters, and so whether you've got five dollars to spare or 5,000 to spare, you know exactly where your dollars are going," Liz Cotter Schlax, the president and CEO of the United Way of Southern Maine, said.
+"They're going to families right here in Maine who need the help right now."

+People who can't afford to heat their homes often have to decide between paying for food, heating, housing, or medications.
+Cotter Schlax said those in need of help shouldn't be too proud to reach out to ask for it.

 Data from 211 Maine shows that heating assistance is a major concern for thousands of Mainers each year.
 Fuel payment and electric payment assistance continue to be top concerns among callers, last year totaling 10,580 requests statewide.